Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_demo.md

 - add_executable(helloworld "${SRC_FILES}")
 ```

-- Remove `CTest` and `CPack` things for simplicity.
 - Build static lib `libHelloWorld.a`, that's the default
 - Build shared lib by `cmake -DBUILD_SHARED_LIBS=ON ..`, don't change in `CMakeLists.txt`, but stick to standards
-- Define cmake variables with `-D`, we will come back to this later
+- Define CMake variables with `-D`, we will come back to this later
-- Now, let's use the library
+- Now, let's use the library:

 ```diff
 + add_executable(helloworld main.cpp)